section-engineering-education/engineering-education/content/articles/building-a-multiclass-image-classifier-using-mobilenet-v2-and-tensorflow/index.md

 ![Beans dataset](/engineering-education/building-a-multiclass-image-classifier-model-using-mobilenet-v2-and-tensorflow/beans-info.png)

 The beans dataset contain images of bean leaves taken using mobile phones.
-It has 3 classes - 2 are beans disease classes and one healthy bean leaves.
+It has 3 classes - 2 are beans disease classes and one healthy bean leaf.
 The beans disease classes are `Angular Leaf Spot` and `Bean Rust`.

 The beans dataset has a total of `1295` images.
 After splitting the dataset, the test set contains `128` samples, the train set contains `1034` samples, and the validation set contains `133` samples.